ajf214/personal-arm-templates/Boilerplate/managing-blueprints-as-code.md

 So you will always have something like the following:

 ```
-Blueprint directory (also the name)
+Blueprint directory (also the default blueprint name)
 * blueprint.json
 * artifact.json
 * ...